 In a recent case, a California-based recruitment company has been accused of violating the Immigration and Nationality Act by discriminating against non-U.S. citizens.
 It emerged that staff within the company had requested specific documents from non-US citizens, despite not requiring the same from U.S. citizens.
 However, this breaches an aspect of the aforementioned Act which states additional documents cannot be requested of work-authorized employees simply based on their national origin or citizenship status.

 The Department of Justice determined that the company had discriminated against the employees in question.
 As a result, the company is expected to pay $230,000 of civil penalties.
 It also has to create a compensatory fund of $35,000 to assist those who may have suffered a loss of wages as a result of the company’s actions.

 Other residents of California can learn from this example.
-Discrimination is a serious matter and is deeply unpleasant to experience Nevertheless, an attorney can assist you if you find yourself needing to challenge someone for inappropriate behavior, or if you simply wish to know your rights.
+Discrimination is a serious matter and is deeply unpleasant to experience Nevertheless, a discrimination attorney can assist you if you find yourself needing to challenge someone for inappropriate behavior, or if you simply wish to know your rights.

 eNews Park Forest, “Justice Department Settles Immigration-Related Discrimination Claim Against Staffing Agency,” Aug.
 15, 2014